dimo414/bash-cache/README.md

 ### `bc::on` and `bc::off`

-Enables or disables caching shell-wide.
+Enables or disables caching process-wide.
 If `bc::off` is called all cached functions will delegate immediately to the original function they decorate and will not attempt to use cached data or cache new data.
 Call `bc::on` to re-enable caching.

+## Configuration

+### Use an isolated cache directory

+By default bash-cache stores cached output in a user-specific directory under `/tmp` or the path specified by `TMPDIR`.
+To use a different path as the cache root set `BC_CACHE_DIR` before sourcing `bash-cache.sh`.
+This is useful if you're using Bash Cache across multiple scripts, as you could otherwise run into namespace collisions (e.g. two scripts caching different functions with the same name).

 ## Copyright and License

-Copyright 2012-2017 Michael Diamond
+Copyright 2012-2018 Michael Diamond

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by